kryptokrona/hugin-api/README.md

 To show the usage of the cache, we have developed a dashboard with graphs of CPU, RAM and disk usage.
 To access the dashboard go to your domain and end it with /dashboard, for example https://cache.hugin.chat/dashboard

 <img src="assets/img/hugin-cache-dashboard.png" alt="Hugin Cache Dashboard"/>

+# Onion

+we use tor to provide api data over onion. to access it use the onion address on your server (use `tail /var/lib/tor/hugin_cache/hostname` to read it) and open a onion browser.
+So to for example read the posts in api use https://<your_onion_address>/api/v1/posts

 # API Endpoints